 Austrian economist Joseph Schumpeter called periods of economic crises ‘creative destruction.’
 New ideas and ways of doing things emerge to fill the void left by defunct institutions.
 The pandemic was no different: data shows 9 million jobs lost in 2020 in the US alone.
 In their wake emerged remote patient monitoring services, remote consultations tools, online learning and artificial intelligence solutions for researchers.

 Businesses not driven out of the market by an inability to adapt exhibited a marked shift in how they operated.
-Some rebuilt from the ground up, adopting new technologies to provide the same services through digital applications.
+As a result of new demands, some rebuilt from the ground up, adopting new technologies to provide the same services through digital applications.
 Staff now use remote databases and communicate with customers via social media.
 Offices have now become wholly virtual.

 In this article, we’ll explain how startups have changed the way we work.
 We’ll also look at some of the innovative startups which have emerged in recent years to challenge the status quo.